Banff Jasper Collection

 Farm & Fire

-Farm & Fire’s brunch menu features the dishes you wake up thinking about — classic breakfast plates, French toast and Canadian eggs benny to name a few.
-The acclaimed restaurant is nestled inside the Elk + Avenue Hotel right on Banff Ave., making it a prime spot to visit on your way into the town centre or out.
+Farm & Fire’s brunch menu features the dishes you wake up thinking about — classic breakfast plates, French toast and Canadian eggs Benny to name a few.
+The acclaimed restaurant is nestled right on Banff Ave., making it a prime spot to visit on your way into the town centre or out.

 Eggs Benedict